gthmsrnvs/DECO2017/README.md

 The application was then visually enhanced with the addition of two different fonts from google and a p5.js sketch for the background (`commit ca259fad6cf7ca71da0046ae9fab548b6fa169ce`).
 Confirmation prompts were recreated using HTML dialogs as this was an efficient and latest way to create pop-ups (`commit d041a0d94386647effbdb8a8fb9c64edbbab2cdb`).

 ### 6. Song List Improvements
 Initially the song list removed songs by matching each of the properties between the songs array and the list item (`commit 45123b9e5a9ec4afded5230928c23c5320e59aee`).
 This was inefficient for the performance of the application as it would take too much time to match 5 sdifferent criteria against large scale song lists.
 Universally Unique Identifiers (UUIDs) were used for songIDs through the JSDelivr library and a confirmation dialog was added for deleting a song (`commit cce25eae8bb1e3a150e5fbf49ea1e8fb16033b6d`), enhancing the UI of the song management features.
+At this stage, the song list aside element was given a max height and an overflow-y of auto to create a vertical scroll group when there was a large list of items.

 ### 7. User Experience Enhancements
 Next, the song input field was set to automatically focus when the window loads (`commit 863b75babf5d5c757e3ed93975d368ebcb59d5cc`), enhancing the user experience by making it easier to add songs.
 The song list was styled to have hover interactions and a playlist-like appearance using lines to separate each list item (`commit 108976fa8c66ecc602d10c6b12faf8a7257d246a`).
 This made the song list more visually appealing and intuitive to use as users could tell which song they were hovering over and which song they were deleting.